 Yes, you are currently able to transfer your benefits to another pension arrangement before you retire.
-You will be given details of this option and transfer value (known as a Cash Equivalent Transfer Value or CETV) in your retirement pack.

 See page 22 for full details of transferring your benefits out of the Scheme.

 Where can I find out more information?

 There is a section for Deferred Members on our website if you click on the Deferred Members tile.